Fall College Advisor Check-In

 San Diego State CSU App RD Nov 30

-You can elaborate if things like test scores, transcripts, and letters of rec have been sent.
+You can elaborate if items such as test scores, transcripts, and letters of recommendation have been submitted.
 However you choose to manage this, STAY ORGANIZED!

 If possible, turn things in BEFORE the deadline (I can’t tell you how many times an application portal has crashed on a deadline day because so many students decide to submit their applications all at once!!
 Don’t let this happen to you!).